 • Meet the children outside the church.
 Look at the building together.
 Does it look like a church?
 What else might it be?
 How do you know it is a church?
-Look at the sign at the front and the bell turret as showing it is a church.
 If the weather is fine you could stay outside and discuss what the children might expect to see when they go inside.